On the $P$-vertex problem in Bipartite Graphs: Introduction

-Kim and Shader \cite{kim1} posed several open questions about the number of $P$-vertices of acyclic matrices.
-These were subsequently resolved in \cite{fons1,fons2,fons3,fons4}.
-In particular, An\dj eli\'c et al.\ characterized the trees that admit a nonsingular matrix in which every vertex is a $P$-vertex \cite[Theorem~3.2]{fons2}, and they showed that any such tree must have even order:
+These results motivated a systematic study of P-vertices for acyclic graphs.
+Several open problems posed by Kim and Shader were addressed and resolved in \cite{fons1,fons2,fons3,fons4}.
+Trees that admit a nonsingular matrix in which every vertex is a $P$-vertex were structurally characterized in \cite{fons2,fons5}.